solana-labs/solana-program-library/docs/src/associated-token-account.md

 it may be created by *anybody* by issuing a transaction containing the instruction returned by [create_associated_token_account](https://docs.rs/spl-associated-token-account/latest/spl_associated_token_account/instruction/fn.create_associated_token_account.html).

-Regardless of the creator, the new associated token account's authority will be the wallet, as if the wallet itself had created the associated token account.
+Regardless of the creator, the new associated token account's AccountOwner will be the wallet, as if the wallet itself had created the associated token account.